MyGet/MyGetDocs/Docs.Site/Docs/Reference/Feed-State-API-Endpoint.markdown

 	{
 		_date: "401939109",
 		packages: [{
+			packagetype: "nuget",
 			id: "my.package",
 			versions: ["1.0","1.1"],
 			dates: ["10008010","38192014"] }]
 	}

 The response is a single JSON object with a `packages` property containing an array of `package` objects.
-Each `package` object has an `id` property and two arrays, `versions` and `dates`.
+Each `package` object has a `packagetype` property, an `id` property and two arrays, `versions` and `dates`.
 The above sample response lists the following packages are available on the feed:

-* my.package 1.0, updated 10008010
+* my.package 1.0, updated 10008010 (NuGet package)
-* my.package 1.1, updated 38192014
+* my.package 1.1, updated 38192014 (NuGet package)

 The timestamps are .NET `DateTime` ticks in UTC.
 Note date values can be null.